Subbus Kitchen

 Soak Tamarind

-• Soak tamarind in warm water for 10 mins and then extract the juice and keep it aside
+• Soak tamarind in hot water for 10 mins.
+After 10 mins, squeeze the tamarind and extract the juice.
+Keep this tamarind juice aside.

 Prepare Grinding Ingredients